adrianhuber17/webSocket-App/ReadMe.md

 - Create folder in your local drive.
 - Copy link: https://github.com/adrianhuber17/webSocket-App.git
 - Open terminal and navigate to folder created.
-- Type the following commands in the terminal under the folder created:
+- Run the following commands in the terminal under the folder created:

 ```bash
   git clone https://github.com/adrianhuber17/webSocket-App.git
 ```

 - Navigate into the new sub-folder created called 'WebSocket-App'.
-- Type the following commands to create an environment:
+- Run the following commands to create an environment:

 ```bash
   python3 -m venv env